realifetech/ios-sdk/README.md

 * [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) 1.8.4+
 * Swift 5

 Note that our SDK currently depends on RxSwift packages which are automatically managed with CocoaPods.
-This package should be compatable with any peer requirements on RxSwft and RxCocoa versions greater then 4.2.
+This package should be compatible with any peer requirements on RxSwft and RxCocoa versions greater than 4.2.

 ## 2. Install the RealifeTechSDK Pod dependency